 The NJHMFA Down Payment Assistance Program (DPA) provides qualified first-time borrowers with a $10,000 loan for a down payment.
-The loan, which must be paired with an NJHMFA 30-year, fixed-rate, FHA/VA/USDA first mortgage, is interest-free, has no monthly payment, and is forgivable after five years.
+The loan must be paired with an NJHMFA 30-year, fixed-rate, FHA/VA/USDA first mortgage.
+It's interest free, has no monthly payment, and is forgivable after five years.
 You can obtain information on the purchase price maximums, and income limits by contacting a participating lender.

-The New Mexico Mortgage Finance Authority has a FIRSTDown program that provides up to $8,000 to assist with down payment and closing costs.
+The New Mexico Mortgage Finance Authority offers a FIRSTDown program that provides up to $8,000 to assist with down payment and closing costs.
 This fixed-rate second mortgage is available for first-time homebuyers who are purchasing a home using the state’s FirstHome program.
-Income limits vary by county (listed here).
+Income limits vary by county.

 Borrowers must have a minimum credit score of 620.
-In addition, they must contribute $500 toward the purchase of the home and complete homebuyers counseling
+They must contribute $500 toward the purchase of the home and complete homebuyers counseling

 New Yorkers can take advantage of a Down Payment Assistance Loan.
 The loan amount is $3,000 or 3% of the purchase price with a ceiling of $15,000.
 The loan has no interest rate, and there are no monthly payments.
-After 10 years, the loan is forgiven.
+The loan is forgiven after 10 years.

 Information about home price maximums, income limits, or credit score requirements can be obtained from a participating lender.

-Qualified borrowers in North Carolina can apply for the NC 1st Home Advantage Down Payment, a loan up to $8,000 at 0% interest intended for first-time homebuyers and military veterans..
-Starting at the end of the 11th year, 20% of the loan amount is forgiven.
-By the end of the 15th year, the loan is completely forgiven.
+Qualified borrowers in North Carolina can apply for the 1st Home Advantage Down Payment, a loan of up to $8,000 at 0% interest intended for first-time homebuyers and military veterans.
+At the end of the 11th year, 20% of the loan amount is forgiven.
+The loan is completely forgiven by the end of the 15th year.

-The Ohio Housing Finance Agency has a Your Choice!
+The Ohio Housing Finance Agency offers a Your Choice!
 Down Payment Assistance program that provides a loan between 2.5% and 3% of the home’s purchase price.
-If the borrower remains in the home for seven years, the loan is forgiven.
+The loan is forgiven if the borrower remains in the home for seven years.

-For an FHA loan, the minimum credit score is 650 for an FHA loan, or 640 for a conventional, USDA, or VA loan, the minimum credit score is 640.
-Borrowers must also meet the limits for income and home purchase amounts (found here) and complete a homebuyer education course.
+The minimum credit score is 650 for an FHA loan, or 640 for a conventional, USDA, or VA loan.
+Borrowers must also meet limits for income and home purchase amounts and complete a homebuyer education course.

 Oregonians may be eligible to receive a loan up to $15,000 from a participating organization chosen to facilitate the state’s down payment assistance programs.
-Borrowers will need to complete homebuyer education and the recommended coaching from the organization.
-A list of participating agencies can be viewed here.
+Borrowers must complete homebuyer education and the recommended coaching from the organization.
+A list of participating agencies is included on the state's website.

-Borrowers in Pennsylvania can get up to $10,000 in down payment assistance with a second loan at 0% interest.
-Each year, 20% of the HOMEstead Down Payment Assistance Loan is forgiven, up to five years.
-Income cannot exceed the limits shown here.
+Borrowers in Pennsylvania can get up to $10,000 in down payment assistance with a second loan at 0% interest, and 20% of the HOMEstead Down Payment Assistance Loan is forgiven each year, up to five years.
+Income cannot exceed certain limits.

 The state also offers a Keystone Advantage Assistance Loan Program that provides funding up to 4% of the home’s purchase price up to $6,000.
-The program requires a minimum credit score of 660, and a borrower’s liquid assets must not exceed $50,000 after deducting the funds needed to close on the loan.
+The program requires a minimum credit score of 660.
+A borrower’s liquid assets can't exceed $50,000 after deducting the funds needed to close on the loan.

-In the state of South Carolina, the SC Housing Homebuyer Program can help first-time buyers homebuyers with a fixed-rate loan that can be used toward down payment assistance up to $8,000.
-There is no interest on this loan, and there are no monthly payments.
+The SC Housing Homebuyer Program can help first-time homebuyers with a fixed-rate loan that can be used toward down payment assistance of up to $8,000.
+There's no interest on this loan, and there are no monthly payments.

 The loan is forgivable in either 10 or 20 years, depending on the borrower’s income.
 The home’s maximum purchase price is $300,000.

-In South Dakota, borrowers can get a Fixed Rate Plus loan in the amount of 3% or 5% to help with their down payment.
+South Dakota borrowers can get a Fixed Rate Plus loan in the amount of 3% or 5% to help with their down payment.
 There are no fees or interest, and no monthly payments.
 Payment is due when the home is sold or the first mortgage is paid off.
 Borrowers can contact approved lenders for more information.

-In Tennessee, the Great Choice Plus second loan can help with the down payment for borrowers with a Great Choice Home Loan Assistance of up to $6,000 is available for homes priced under $150,000, and $7,500 for homes priced over $150,000.
+Tennessee's Great Choice Plus second loan can help with the down payment for borrowers with a Great Choice Home Loan Assistance of up to $6,000 for homes priced under $150,000.
+This increases to $7,500 for homes priced over $150,000.

 The loan is payable over 15 years, and borrowers must also complete a homebuyer education course.
-The minimum credit score requirement is 640, and household income and purchase price limits vary by county (view more info here).
+The minimum credit score requirement is 640, and household income and purchase price limits vary by county.

-In the state of Utah, buyers can get down payment assistance of up to 6% of the first loan amount with a FirstHome Loan (for first-time homebuyers) and a HomeAgain Loan (for previous homebuyers and first-time buyers).
+Utah buyers can get down payment assistance of up to 6% of the first loan amount with a FirstHome Loan (for first-time homebuyers) or a HomeAgain Loan (for previous homebuyers and first-time buyers).
 A Score Loan offers up to 4% of the first loan that can be used toward down payment or closing costs.

 The interest rate on each of these is 2% higher than the first loan’s interest rate.
-The minimum credit score range is 660 for a FirstHome Loan or HomeAgain Loan; it is 620 for a Score Loan.
+The minimum credit score range is 660 for a FirstHome Loan or HomeAgain Loan.
+It's 620 for a Score Loan.

-Homebuyer education is not required, but is recommended for the FirstHome and Home Again loans; Score Loan recipients must successfully complete a course regardless of past homeownership.
-Income and purchase price limits are available here.
+Homebuyer education isn't required, but it's recommended for the FirstHome and Home Again loans.
+Score Loan recipients must successfully complete a course regardless of past homeownership.
+Income and purchase price limits apply.

-The Vermont Housing Finance Agency offers VHFA ASSIST, which can provide up to $7,500 that can be used toward down payment or closing costs.
-There is no interest on this loan and no monthly payments.
+The Vermont Housing Finance Agency offers VHFA ASSIST.
+The program can provide up to $7,500 that can be used toward down payment or closing costs.
+There's no interest on this loan and there are no monthly payments.
 The money is payable when the mortgage is paid in full, sold, or refinanced.

 Liquid and non-retirement combined assets of the borrower and non-borrowing spouse or partner cannot exceed $30,000.
-Income and purchase price limits vary by county and can be found here.
+Income and purchase price limits vary by county.

-Virginia Housing has a Loan Combo that provides a down payment grant, which does not need to be repaid, a mortgage credit certification to save money in federal income tax, and a homebuyer’s course.
+Virginia Housing has the Loan Combo program.
+It provides a down payment grant that doesn't have to be repaid, a mortgage credit certification to save money on federal income tax, and a homebuyer’s course.

 Borrowers must complete homebuyer education/counseling.
-Income limits and house price limits vary and are found here.
+Income limits and house price limits vary.

-WHEDA Capital Access DPA loans provide up to 3% or $3,050 (whichever is greater) of the WHEGA conventional loan amount.
+WHEDA Capital Access DPA loans provide up to 3% or $3,050 of the WHEGA conventional loan amount, whichever is greater.
 This 30-year mortgage with a 0% interest rate has no monthly payments.
 The balloon payment is due when the borrower pays off the first mortgage, refinances, or sells the home.